davidmpinho/custom-models/README.md

 the standard deviation of the whole distribution, while the other one sets (what would be) the standard deviation of a standard student-t, which maps directly to the parameter nu.
-With this, the problematic posterior is (mostly) gone, though there is
+With this, the problematic posterior is (mostly) gone, though you tend to see one of the parameters being a bit more long-tailed.
-still see so.
 * **Beta and alpha parameters in GARCH/ARCP models**: this is the one I mentioned in the previous section.
 Here I eliminate all the unrelated code.